winston-lin-wei-cheng/Chunk-Level-Attention-SER/README.md

 :exclamation::exclamation::exclamation:**NEW: If you are looking for PyTorch implementation, please go to this [repo](https://github.com/winston-lin-wei-cheng/Chunk-Level-Attention-SER-PyTorch)**

+:exclamation::exclamation::exclamation:**NEW: If you are looking for applying dynamic-chunk-segmentation as general data preprocessing step, please go to this [repo](https://github.com/winston-lin-wei-cheng/Dynamic-Chunk-Segmentation)**

 ![The Chunk-Level Attention SER Framework](/images/framework.png)

 # Suggested Environment and Requirements